Best day trips from Florence (without a car)

 Day trip to Valdorcia (Montalcino, Pienza and Montepulciano)

-Montepulciano – surrounded by a beautiful hilly landscape, this town is famous for its Vino Nobile di Montepulciano wine.
+• Montepulciano – surrounded by some beautiful rolling hills, this town is famous for its Vino Nobile di Montepulciano wine, and for its underground cellars carved in the stone, underneath wonderful Renaissance palaces.

 day trips from Florence to Tuscany